 Nutritional Supplements and Herbs Can Help

 There are herbs, vitamins and minerals, and other specialty natural foods and supplements that have effects similar to Glucophage.
 These nutrients have an excellent safety record and are a valuable complement to regular exercise and healthy diet.

-NAC a Natural Alternative to Metformin
+Berberine and NAC Are Natural Alternative to Metformin

 Erciyes University in Turkey has reported that NAC was equally effective as metformin for reducing the symptoms of PCOS.